synxty/idea/brainstorm/origins.md

 ## 2. Cosmic

-Creatures with cosmic origins are tied to the universe beyond the planet, embodying the essence of stars, planets, and cosmic phenomena.
+Characters with cosmic origins are tied to the universe beyond the planet, embodying the essence of stars, planets, and cosmic phenomena.

 ### 2.1.
 Characteristics